webdriverio/webdriverio/docs/guide/services/sauce.md

 Sauce Service
 =============

 This service helps to integrate WebdriverIO and its WDIO testrunner with the [Sauce Labs](https://saucelabs.com/) service.
 It automatically sets the job status for you and updates all important job properties like job name, tags, availability or custom data.
-Having [Sauce Connect](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy) integrated you only need some minor tweaks to your configuration to run all your tests through a secure tunnel.
+By having [Sauce Connect](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy) integrated, you only need some minor tweaks to your configuration to run all your tests through a secure tunnel.

-As stated above this service helps you to better integrate your tests with the Sauce service.
-One good example to show this are job annotations.
-These are special commands that annotate a job at a certain point of time to make it easy to find that point on the job details page.
+As stated above, this service helps you to better integrate your tests with the Sauce service.
+Job annotations are a good example of this.
+These are special commands that annotate a job at a certain point of time, making it easier to find that point on the job details page.

 ![Job Annotations](http://www.christian-bromann.com/a.png "Job Annotations")

-This images shows the command list on Sauce Labs job details page running [this Cucumber test](https://github.com/webdriverio/webdriverio/blob/master/examples/wdio/runner-specs/cucumber/features/my-feature.feature).
-The service creates automatically job annotations to help you find commands that caused failing the test quickly.
+This image shows the command list on Sauce Labs' job details page running [this Cucumber test](https://github.com/webdriverio/webdriverio/blob/master/examples/wdio/runner-specs/cucumber/features/my-feature.feature).
+The service automatically creates job annotations to help you quickly find commands that caused test failures.

 ## Installation